joysfera/arduino-tasker/README.md

 (once, X times or forever).

 The "co-operation" is best achieved by creating small, short running tasks.
-Basically wherever you'd like include a <code>delay()</code> in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let them run as separate tasks.
+Basically wherever you'd need to include a <code>delay()</code> in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let Tasker run them as separate tasks.

-There are many similar libraries for the same purpose but they are either buggy (don't handle timer overflow) or too complicated, cumbersome to use, unnecessary object-oriented or otherwise hard to understand and follow.
+There are many similar libraries for the same purpose available on the Internet but they are either buggy (don't handle timer overflow) or too complicated, cumbersome to use, unnecessary object-oriented or otherwise hard to understand and follow.

 This Tasker library is intentionally designed to be extremely simple yet very powerful.
-It has a short, clean API and clear implementation that fits on a single page and can be reviewed easily.
+It has short, clean API and clear implementation that fits on a single page and can be reviewed easily.
-Best of all, its API is intentionally similar to JavaScript's timer functions so HTML/JavaScript programmers will feel at home immediately.
+Best of all, its API is intentionally similar to JavaScript's timer functions so HTML/JavaScript programmers will feel right at home.
 For the unfamiliar with JavaScript there's a short example code included that illustrates the whole API and its best usage.